 What a beautiful May afternoon it was!
 The couple had stopped to eat, drink, kiss and laugh giddily.
 There was a grizzled Jewish man in the graveyard wearing a yarmulke who was examining a broken headstone in the weeds, taking notes and photos.
 Kochanski quickly tossed his rifle into some lilac bushes.

-They had strolled forward, two young lovers, when the old man looked up.
+They had strolled forward, two young lovers, when the old man looked up and greeted them in Polish.
 Kochanski wrapped his hand around Irina’s waist, proud of how calm she was, and how much she trusted him as she relaxed against his shoulder.
 He tightened his arm around her waist, still so slender despite the baby.

 It turned out that the man and his wife were Israeli professors, doing research about their ancestry inside the Jewish cemetery.
 In Russian, so the other couple would not understand her, Irina said that she wasn’t comfortable with Jews, that in Russia, she had heard “bad” things.